sphinx-doc/sphinx/Doc-3k/library/textwrap.rst

    (Long words will be put on a line by themselves, in order to minimize the amount by which :attr:`width` is exceeded.)

-:class:`TextWrapper` also provides two public methods, analogous to the module- level convenience functions:
+:class:`TextWrapper` also provides two public methods, analogous to the module-level convenience functions:

 .. method:: TextWrapper.wrap(text)